Striving for Simplicity in Design – Is It The Ultimate Goal? - 4 minutes read

 Think about the times for example when you wanted to pull your hair out after failing for half an hour to find some basic information online or to order something through your phone.
 Maybe there was an error message that just wouldn’t go away, or a crazy labyrinthe of pages you got lost in.
 Either way, bad design was the cause.
 The opposite of this is the pizza you ordered with all its extras in the blink of an eye.
-Good design – simplicity in design – isn’t noticed.
+Good, simple web design – isn’t noticed.

 In many ways, simple, intuitive design will lay the ground for your customers to have a smooth user experience.
 For several reasons this will ultimately advantage your product.
+Why is simplicity important in design?
 Let’s take scratch the surface and look at three benefits of simplicity in design.
 You can think about how these would fit your product:

 1. Digital inclusion has become something of a buzzword in public policy in recent years.
 It’s the extent to which various groups across society have the opportunity, access, knowledge and skills to get online and take advantage of what the internet – and technology more broadly – offers.
 Shifted into the sphere of user experience, simplicity in design promotes and encourages digital inclusion because it makes your product as accessible as possible to those who may struggle with more complex layouts and designs.
 In a nutshell: keep your design simple and it will appeal to a wider range of users across society.